Estimation of Dynamical Systems in Noisy Conditions and with Constraints: Problem Formulation

+where $(y_{k}-C\hat{x}_{k})_j$ is the $j'th$ element of $(y_{k}-C\hat{x}_{k})$ and $f_{Huber}$ is the $\epsilon$- insensitive Huber loss function defined in (\ref{hubercost}).
+The above optimization is subject to constraint related to given dynamics (\ref{constrdynamics}) and additional constraints about the system (\ref{constr3c}).

-In the two problems described above, the goal is to estimate $\{ \hat{x}_0, \cdots, \hat{x}_N \}$ given the measurements $\{y_1, \cdots, y_N \}$.
+In all the problems described above, the goal is to estimate $\{ \hat{x}_0, \cdots, \hat{x}_N \}$ given the measurements $\{y_1, \cdots, y_N \}$.
 In the problem of prediction we are interested in estimating future states for which we do not yet have any measurements - that is estimate $\hat{x}_{N+j}$ for some $j \geq 1$ while the available measurements are only $\{y_1, \cdots, y_N \}$.
-Problem 3 described below is a natural extension of the the proposed framework for estimating future states.
+Problems 5 and 6 described below are a natural extension of the the proposed framework for estimating future states with the same two cost functions considered above.

-\textbf{Problem 3 - Prediction with $\epsilon$- insensitive loss function and constraints :} Let P, Q and R be given positive definite matrices that describe relative magnitude of uncertainties in initial conditions, disturbances and measurement noise.
-Given measurements $\{y_1, \hdots , y_N\}$ of the system (\ref{system}), determine the estimate $\hat{x}_{N+j}$ for a given $j \geq 1$ from the following optimization problem :
+\textbf{Problem 5 - Prediction with $\epsilon$- insensitive quadratic loss function and constraints :} Let P, Q and R be given positive definite weighting matrices for uncertainties in initial conditions, disturbances and measurement noise.
+Given measurements $\{y_1, \hdots , y_N\}$ of the system (\ref{system}), determine the estimate $\hat{x}_{N+j}$ for a given $j \geq 1$ from the following optimization problem: